framps/raspberryTools/README.md

 11. [raspiHandleKernels.sh](https://github.com/framps/raspberryTools/blob/master/raspiHandleKernels.sh) - Delete and reinstall unused kernels in a bookworm image to speed up apt upgrade processing

+12. [findSensors.sh](#findsensorsssh) - Scan the local net for ESP sensors and print the IPs, macs and hostnames sorted by IP.
+A config file can be used to add an additional descriptions for the hostname

 ## findRaspis.sh

 ```